geosolutions-it/MapStore2/docs/user-guide/side-bar.md

 Zooming tools
 -------------

-[MapStore 2](https://mapstore2.geo-solutions.it/mapstore/#/) provides several tools to zoom in and out, and to switch the map extent.
+[MapStore](https://mapstore2.geo-solutions.it/mapstore/#/) provides several tools to zoom in and out, and to switch the map extent.

 * You can increase the map zoom by using the zoom in icon <img src="../img/zoom-in.jpg" style="max-width:18px;"/>.